Australian soil ecologist Dr. Christine Jones

 "Soil is the foundation for everything.
 Human lives depend on getting this right."

 After doing research on the internet, it was disheartening to learn that Christine's genius was not well received in the early days.
 In 2005 she organised what is thought to be the first soil carbon conference to be held anywhere in the world (source).
 It (and the three that followed) seems to have been boycotted by the establishment; who were in favour of chemical fertiliser.
 She is still worried by the naivety of some in science in regard to soil.
 "The importance of microbes has been forgotten, as has the importance of cows.”
+Fortunately her teachings are very well received overseas and many in the raw milk movement regard her maverick.
 Article: Loss of microbial gut diversity a threat to health?

 Restoring global soil quality is one of the best things to do for climate change

 We hear a great deal about the need to decrease the carbon footprint.
 Many still don't understand what that means.
 See the video below for a great presentation featuring Dr. Christine Jones and Dr. Elaine Ingham.